Arms and the Man: Plot summary

-Left alone with Bluntschli, Raina realizes that he sees through her romantic posturing, but that he respects her as a woman, as Sergius does not.
-She reveals that she left a photograph of herself in the pocket of the coat, inscribed "To my chocolate-cream soldier", but Bluntschli says that he didn't find it and that it must still be in the coat pocket.
-Bluntschli gets a telegram informing him of his father's death: he must now take over the family business, several luxury hotels in Switzerland.
+Left alone with Bluntschli, Raina realizes that though he sees through her romanticism, he respects her, as Sergius does not.
+She reveals that she left a photograph of herself in a pocket of the coat, inscribed "To my chocolate-cream soldier", but Bluntschli says he did not find it, and it must still be in the coat.
+Bluntschli gets a telegram informing him of his father's death: he must now take over the family's luxury hotels in Switzerland.

-Louka tells Sergius that Raina protected Bluntschli when he burst into her room and that Raina is really in love with him.
-Sergius challenges Bluntschli to a duel, but Bluntschli avoids fighting and Sergius and Raina break off their engagement, with some relief on both sides.
-Major Petkoff discovers the photograph in the pocket of his old coat; Raina and Bluntschli try to remove it before he finds it again, but Petkoff is determined to learn the truth and claims that the "chocolate-cream soldier" is Sergius.
-After Bluntschli reveals the whole story to Major Petkoff, Sergius proposes marriage to Louka (to Major Petkoff and Catherine's horror); Nicola quietly and gallantly lets Sergius have her, and Bluntschli, recognising Nicola's dedication and ability, offers him a job as hotel manager.
+Louka gossips to Sergius that Raina had protected Bluntschli and is in love with him.
+Sergius challenges Bluntschli to a duel, but Bluntschli evades it.
+Sergius and Raina break off their engagement, with some relief on both sides.
+Major Petkoff discovers the photograph in the pocket of his old coat; Raina and Bluntschli try to dispose of it, but Petkoff is determined to learn the truth and claims that the "chocolate-cream soldier" is Sergius.
+After Bluntschli confesses the whole story to Major Petkoff, Sergius proposes marriage to Louka (to Major Petkoff and Catherine's horror); the manservant Nicola quietly and gallantly lets Sergius have her; and Bluntschli, recognising Nicola's merits, offers him a job as hotel manager.

 While Raina is now unattached, Bluntschli protests that—being 34 and believing she is 17—he is too old for her.
-On learning that she is actually 23, he immediately proposes marriage and proves his wealth and position by listing his inheritance from the telegram.
-Raina, realizing the hollowness of her romantic ideals, protests that she would prefer her poor "chocolate-cream soldier" to this wealthy businessman.
-Bluntschli says that he is still the same person, and the play ends with Raina proclaiming her love for him and Bluntschli, with Swiss precision, both clears up the major's troop movement problems and informs everyone that he will return to be married to Raina exactly two weeks from that day.
+On learning that she is actually 23, he immediately proposes and shows her the telegram announcing his inheritance.
+Raina, realizing the hollowness of her romantic ideals, protests that she would prefer him as a poor "chocolate-cream soldier" than as a wealthy businessman.
+Bluntschli protests that he is still the same person, and she proclaims her love for him.
+The play ends as Bluntschli, with Swiss precision, arranges the major's troop movements and informs them he will return to marry Raina in exactly two weeks.